carlthuringer/carlthuringer_com/content/facebook.md

-# I have Left Facebook and You Should Too
+# I Left Facebook and You Should Too

 Hello Friends, this is my last post on Facebook.
 I am leaving.
 This place does not deserve my attention or trust.
 I will go into 2019 making more meaningful, honest, and genuine social interactions with the people I love and care about.